 A major turning point for Mitchell’s career came one night when, after performing a few of his songs, he was approached by an engineer from Air Studios (then owned by The Beatles producer, the late Sir George Martin) who offered to record Mitchell’s songs on ‘down-time’.

-Mitchell’s Chance To Love album (self-released in 2015) featured 17 songs described as a mix of country-soul, and lo-fi pop.
+Recorded and produced in his Healesville home-studio Mitchell’s Chance To Love album (independently released in 2015) featured 17 songs described as a mix of country-soul, and lo-fi pop.
 Every song on Chance To Love was played on radio across Australia, on genre specific shows ranging from alt-country to folk to pop.
 One song, Beautiful Mess, was picked up by Amazing Radio in London and Ireland, and the video by Foxtel’s Country Music Channel.

 “He has a very interesting, sort of indie-folk/indie-pop-rock sound with some lovely, lovely songwriting.”
 John Carver, 3 PBS FM – Chance To Love (2015, album)

 In June 2016 Mitchell achieved a Number 1 on the AMRAP Regional charts with a solo acoustic recording of ‘Keep Community Radio’.
-His other albums incorporate lo-fi elements (as in the pen on cassette-case percussion of ‘Cool and a Little Silly’ with high fidelity production of programmed drums and multi-layered harmonies (as heard in ‘Ocean Road’, and ‘Smooth Sailing’).
+His other albums incorporate lo-fi elements (as in the pen on cassette-case percussion of ‘Cool & A Little Silly’) with high fidelity production of programmed drums and multi-layered harmonies (as heard in ‘Ocean Road’, and ‘Smooth Sailing’).

-Summer Lover, Mitchell’s new album was released on 21st June 2016 through Beautiful Mess Records.
-Summer Lover is a collection of sunny pop-rock songs and country-stung love songs, and the artistic culmination of years as a globe-travelling troubadour.
-Once again, every song on Mitchell’s latest album received radio play, in this case, before release.
+Summer Lover, released on 21st June 2016 through Beautiful Mess Records, is a collection of sunny pop-rock songs and country-stung love songs, and features Shane Reilly (Tex Perkins, Lost Ragas) on pedal steel and baritone guitar.
+Once again, every song on Summer Lover received radio play.